delomelas/py-ufh-therm/README.md

 * main.py - contains target temperatures for each day

 ## Display
-I wanted something functional yet elegant - spent a bit of time layout out the information on paper first to decide what goes where on the display.
+I wanted something functional yet elegant - spent a bit of time laying out the information on paper first to decide what goes where on the display.
 Had thoughts about including extra information - more detailed weather forecast? pull in the cost from the Smert Meter?
 Maybe later, but better to leave it relatively uncluttered for now.
 The display indicates:
 * Current indoor temperature
 * Current outdoor temperature